JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 models to build your frontend, use connectors for Ktor, Spring Boot, and other frameworks to integrate it with your server-side applications, and share code using [Kotlin Multiplatform](multiplatform.md).

-Visit [https://kvision.io](https://kvision.io) for documentation, tutorials, and examples.
+[Visit KVision site](https://kvision.io) for documentation, tutorials, and examples.

 For updates and discussions about the framework, join the [#kvision](https://kotlinlang.slack.com/messages/kvision) and [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channels in the [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).